 3. Set a good example for them

 Right from the time that they are born, children look up to their parents, for cues and leads in how to act and behave.
 Therefore, apart from talking to your children about the importance of giving back to the community, it is also critical for you to be at the forefront of the same.
 Setting a good example may include; caring for an elderly relative, helping with the dishes after a big family event and volunteering at home nursing care.
-Such activities let your children know that you take generosity seriously.
+These activities let your children know that you take generosity seriously.

 4. Choose a charity

 Children can become generous and learn to give back to society, by picking a charity that the family can be donating to.
-If every family member, including the children, is given a chance to select a cause that they desire to support, it sets a platform for a conversation, on what each one of you values.
+If every family member, including the children, is given a chance to select a cause that they desire to support, it sets a platform for a conversation, on what each one of your values.
 It doesn’t matter how big or small the contribution is; when your children support a charity, it makes your child proud and may set the pace for a new tradition.
 This is especially so if the contribution is timed around special times such as a holiday or their birthdays.

 5. Spread joy